 The terms “split testing” and “A/B testing” are often used interchangeably.
 They’re actually two different types of tests.
 Split testing involves comparing two distinct email designs.

-A/B testing is a better test to measure message effectiveness.
-It involves comparing two versions of the same email based on changing one element, such as subject lines.
-After preparing the variations and selecting the sample size, each version is presented to the two different audiences of the same size.
-The test will reveal which version proved most popular among the recipients based on specific metrics, such as conversion rate or open rate.
+A/B testing is a more effective way to determine an email’s effectiveness.
+It involves comparing two versions of the same email by changing one element, such as subject lines.
+After preparing the variations, each version is sent to the two different audiences of the same size.
+The test will reveal which email was the most successful by the number of people that opened your email or click through rates.

 A/B testing informs marketers what words, phrases, images, videos, testimonials, and other elements work best.
 Even the simplest changes can impact conversion rates.
 Here are some of the variables that can affect the performance of an email: